Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

 \subsection{Construct Validity: Option-Preserving Map-Reduce}

-Section~\ref{sec:format-dependence} showed that format shifts safety scores by 5--20~pp on identical items.
-We now demonstrate that the map-reduce degradation is primarily a format conversion effect.
-To directly test whether the headline result (Table~\ref{tab:confirmatory}) reflects genuine safety degradation or evaluation-format disruption, we implemented an option-preserving variant propagating MC options to all sub-calls.
-We tested 200 cases (100 TruthfulQA + 100 BBQ) on five of six models (Gemini~3~Pro excluded due to low MC parse rates, 54\%; see Section~\ref{sec:judge_validation}).
+To test whether the map-reduce degradation is primarily a format-conversion effect rather than genuine reasoning disruption, we implemented an option-preserving variant that propagates MC options to every sub-call.
+The test sample combines 100 TruthfulQA and 100 BBQ cases on five of six models; Gemini~3~Pro was excluded for its low MC parse rate (54\%, Section~\ref{sec:judge_validation}).

-What fraction of the map-reduce safety loss is actually a format artefact, and what fraction reflects something deeper?
-Option-preserving map-reduce (which propagates MC answer options to every sub-call) recovers 40--89\% of the measured degradation across four models with substantial MR gaps (Table~\ref{tab:option_preserving}).
-The implication is direct.
-Had the degradation been driven by reasoning disruption, restoring answer options would have changed nothing.
-That the majority of the $-7.3$~pp headline finding reverses under a single format-preserving intervention confirms the format-dependence thesis.
-A residual 11--60\% persists even with options intact, so task decomposition does independently disrupt model reasoning, a point we return to in Section~\ref{sec:reframing-scaffold}.
+Propagating MC answer options through every sub-call recovers 40 to 89\% of the degradation across the four models with substantial MR gaps (Table~\ref{tab:option_preserving}).
+Most of the $-7.3$~pp headline reverses under a single format-channel intervention, which puts format conversion in the dominant role in the format$\times$scaffold interaction; reasoning disruption proper would not have responded to a format fix at this magnitude.
+The 11 to 60\% residual that survives is the reasoning-disruption contribution: small in absolute magnitude, model-specific in distribution, taken up in Section~\ref{sec:reframing-scaffold}.

-Opus recovers 89\% (residual NNH~67; higher NNH = lower deployment risk), DeepSeek~64\% (NNH~10), Mistral~73\% (NNH~25), GPT-5.2 only 40\% (NNH~12).
-That spread is itself diagnostic.
-Opus, possessing the highest direct-API safety and strongest format-dependence recovery, also carries the smallest residual.
-Its safety encoding apparently survives decomposition once the format channel is closed.
-GPT-5.2 sits at the opposite pole.
-Retaining barely 40\% recovery, it exposes a vulnerability that cannot be attributed to format loss alone and must instead reflect genuine reasoning disruption under delegation.
+Opus recovers 89\% (residual NNH~67; higher NNH = lower deployment risk); DeepSeek~64\% (NNH~10); Mistral~73\% (NNH~20, computed from the option-preserving subsample as the other residual NNHs are; Appendix~\ref{app:ssi-nnh}); GPT-5.2 only 40\% (NNH~12).
+The model ordering carries the diagnostic.
+Opus pairs the highest direct-API safety with the strongest format recovery and the smallest residual --- its safety encoding apparently survives decomposition once the format channel closes.
+GPT-5.2 sits at the opposite pole; the residual vulnerability there cannot be charged to format loss and indexes genuine reasoning disruption under delegation instead.